 Result is reported by key informants (KIs) and is therefore not representative of the population.
-The results represent the top 3 responses so some responses are not represented and the total of the values is not equal to 100%.
+The results represent the top 3 responses so some responses are not represented and the total of the

-Respondents could select from the following: yes (dark grey), no (blue) and don't know (light grey).
 Respondents could select up to three options.
-What defined a, "good job" is was left for the respondent to define.
+What defined a, "good job" is was left for the respondent to define